raine/anki-llm/README.md

 **Required options:**

 - `-p, --prompt`: Path to the prompt file.
-Must begin with a YAML frontmatter block declaring the output field — see
+Must begin with a YAML frontmatter block declaring the output field; see
   [Prompt file format](#prompt-file-format).

 **Common options:**